Adekemi72/DSA-PowerBi-Capstone-Project-/README.md

 ## The instructions
 ![The given instructions](1754210103851.jpg)

-#The analysis and the insight & Recommendation
+# The analysis and the insight & Recommendation
-Employee Salary & Gender Distribution Analysis Report

 This report provides an overview of Palmoria’s employee data with a focus on salary structure, gender balance, departmental and regional insights, and regulatory compliance.

 ### 1. General Overview